felipedss/felipedss/README.md

-Hi there 😄, my name is Felipe da Rosa, a passionate self-taught software engineer.
+Hi there :wave:, my name is Felipe da Rosa, a passionate self-taught software engineer.
 I like to help Java Professionals to apply the best strategies in the industry to produce Cloud Native applications so they can build high-scalable software.

 ### Connect with me: